LEARN TO SPOT ROOMMATES WITH MENTAL ILLNESS BEFORE MONEY CHANGES HANDS!

 In the end, before I get to the middle, I want to cap this part of my life, so we can get to the real stuff.
 I stayed with James, Ken & Stefanie for a few months.
 After James got me a real interview with the actor David Carradine, which was what It thought was a great start to my writing career.

 I thought back to when I did the interview with Carradine.
 I really thought back then "Okay, this is going to be okay.
 He at least did that, and it all worked so well!
 Carradine actually came to my stepfather's condo with his wife and mother!
-Tiffany took photos, so did Jon," I marveled.
+Stephanie took photos, so did James," I marveled.
 We had all of David's favorite food and drink.
 I had been into the actor since his Kung Fu days as Kwai Chang Caine.

 But everything began to fall apart a few days after I met David, and the excitement faded, Sol called and said he and my mom were coming straight to the condo so have it clean and nice.
 He didn't sound very fatherly or nice.
 But I said I'd have it all done.